lorrli274/next/courses/community/Mozilla/Express Web Framework/2- Creating a Skeleton Website/2-Using the Application Generator.md

     -f, --force          force on non-empty directory
 ```

-You can simply specify `express` to create a project inside the _current_ directory using the _Jade_ view engine and plain CSS (if you specify a directory name then the project will be created in a sub-folder with that name).
+You can simply specify `express` to create a project inside the _Current_ directory using the Jade view engine and plain CSS (if you specify a directory name then the project will be created in a sub-folder with that name).

 ```js
 express